-When switching to a different HTTP server, you need to exclude the default dependencies in addition to including the one you need.
-Spring Boot provides separate starters for HTTP servers to help make this process as easy as possible.
+When switching to a different HTTP server, you need to swap the default dependencies for those that you need instead.
+To help with this process, Spring Boot provides a separate starter for each of the supported HTTP servers.

 The following Maven example shows how to exclude Tomcat and include Jetty for Spring MVC: